qiangwang/bootstrap-ajax/README.md

 5. Replace Closest

-Here is where it can get fun as all of the values for these processing directives are just CSS selectors.
+Here is where it can get fun as all of the values for these processing directives are just CSS selectors(with one exception that ```.``` represent the current element).
 In addition they can be multiplexed.
 You can declare all of them at the same time if you so desire.
 A CSS selector can easily be written to address multiple different blocks on the page at the same time.

 Best to just see some examples.